Shahtirth00/Beer-Review-Analysis/README.md

 **Explanation**: The credits section acknowledges the sources of data and visual assets used in the project, giving proper credit to the creators and contributors.

 ---

-Feel free to further modify or expand this README to better suit your project's specifics and your preferences!